ackman678/ackman678.github.io/previous_research.md

 in blue and red respectively.*

-Next, I embarked on a collaborative effort with other members of Joe's laboratory to create a rat model for a human cortical malformation disorder, double-cortex syndrome, by knocking down expression of doublecortin (DCX RNAi) via in utero electroporation.
+Next, I embarked on a collaborative effort with other members of Joe's lab to create a rat model for a human cortical malformation disorder, double-cortex syndrome, by knocking down expression of doublecortin (DCX RNAi) via in utero electroporation.
 My contribution was to perform much of the confocal microscopy and image analysis for